 - Charming small resort that links into a large ski area with modern lifts

 - Great value accommodation

 - Those looking for nightlife and lively Austrian apres ski scene.

 As Zug is so tiny, the choice of restaurants here is limited compared to its larger neighbour Lech so if you want more variety I would head there.
 However, there is one or two which are recommended in Zug itself.
 The cosy Aelpele serves local dishes and fondue specialties are done to perfection with the owners, Manuela & Stefan Wolf, close at hand offering very welcoming service.

 Zug Mountain Restaurants

 There are many restaurants around the ski area of Zug, Lech and Oberlech.
 The restaurants around Lech and Oberlech, however, can often be very overcrowded and pricey, so for lunch on the mountain its best to stay above Zug and head to the rustic but trendy Balmalp.
 The atmosphere here is great and very unpretentious which can be a problem with many of the other eateries around the region.
 They play loud music outside on the terrace but if this is not your thing head inside where it is a lot quieter and cosy.
-Balmalp serves big portions of simple food (pizzas, pastas, omelettes etc) and it is very reasonable priced.
+Balmalp serves big portions of simple food (pizzas, pastas, omelettes etc) and it is very reasonably priced.